AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm/creating-live-copies.md

 ### Cancelling Inheritance for a Component {#cancelling-inheritance-for-a-component}

 Cancel the Live Copy inheritance for a component so that the component is no longer synchronized with the source component.
-You can enable inheritance at a later point if required.
+You can enable inheritance at a later point if necessary.

 >[!NOTE]
 >